 In honour of the Remember Slavery Programme’s 10-year anniversary, the Department of Public Information has rolled out a new logo and entered into new partnerships to better meet its goals.
 For its part, the video series "UNStories" has produced a 90-second video, titled The African Roots of Cuba's Music, on the transatlantic slave trade’s impact on the culture and music of Cuba.

 New exhibit called "A Legacy of Black Achievement" opens at UN Headquarters

-A new exhibit, entitled “A Legacy of Black Achievement,” will be displayed in the Visitors’ Lobby at United Nations Headquarters in New York from 8 to 29 March 2017.
-Produced by the International Slavery Museum in Liverpool, the exhibit features 21 notable personalities of various backgrounds, eras, regions and disciplines, who paved the way for civil rights, human rights, recognition and justice for people of African descent in Africa, Europe, the Americas and across the globe.
-It is presented in partnership with the United Nations Department of Public Information’s Remember Slavery Programme.
+A new exhibit, entitled “A Legacy of Black Achievement,” was displayed in the Visitors’ Lobby at United Nations Headquarters in New York from 8 to 29 March 2017.
+Produced by the International Slavery Museum in Liverpool, the exhibit featured 21 notable personalities of various backgrounds, eras, regions and disciplines, who paved the way for civil rights, human rights, recognition and justice for people of African descent in Africa, Europe, the Americas and across the globe.
+It was presented in partnership with the United Nations Department of Public Information’s Remember Slavery Programme.
 More information available here.

 18 February 2017